martes, 28 de agosto de 2001

 y un papel que en tu mano desdoblado quedó.

-I filled her with kisses, caresses and love
+filling her with kisses, caresses, and love,

 (Pintura del artista español